Skip Navigation

 • A/B Testing - is a research method where two or more variants of a page are shown to users at random, and statistical analysis is used to determine which variation performs better for a given conversion goal.

-5. Students will define Search Ads as text ads which are displayed among search results on a Search Engine Results Page (SERP).
+7. Search Ads: text ads that are displayed among search results on a Search Engine Results Page (SERP).

-• Banner Ads, also known as the most common type of display ad, use imagery to attract attention with the goal of driving traffic to from a host website to an advertiser’s website.
+9. Banner Ads, also known as the most common type of display ad, use imagery to attract attention with the goal of driving traffic from a host website to an advertiser's website.

-• Wallpaper Ads are ads which automatically insert themselves in the full background of the page, commonly known as a “takeover.”
+10. Wallpaper Ads are ads that automatically insert themselves in the full background of the page, commonly known as a "takeover."

 1. Research data privacy laws and how they can affect the implementation of paid advertising.